yellowtree/geoip-detect/readme.txt

 = 2.4.2 =
 * FIX: Trim whitespace of IP adress.
 * FIX: some PHP notices.
+* FIX: The Installation message "No database installed" failed to install the Maxmind database since 2.4.0
 * NEW: Show IPv6-not-supported notice.

 = 2.4.1 =
 * FIX: Revert IPv6 check.
 (Sorry for this.
 I thought PHP compiled without IPv6 would be esoteric.)